7 under-the-radar Greek Islands you don’t want to miss

-Stunning beaches and a rich cultural heritage have made Greece one of the most popular tourist destinations in the world.
+Stunning beaches, delicious cuisine and a rich cultural heritage have made Greece one of the most desirable destinations in the world.
 Nevertheless, it’s still possible to escape the crowds.
-On these less-travelled shores, you’ll find all sorts of wonders with far fewer visitors.
+On these less-travelled shores, you’ll find all sorts of wonders with far fewer visitors…

 Perfect for gourmands